-- Ensuring that student growth is at the forefront of all endeavours - Building teacher capacity in learning and teaching (focus on Numeracy content knowledge, planning and use of data) to ensure high teacher expectations across the school to foster a strong culture of success for every student - Teachers monitoring student goals and adjusting them with students during learning conversations - Active participation in learning about, and embedding, the Science of Reading to improve reading learning, teaching and student outcomes - A focus on the explicit teaching of writing to improve student outcomes - Professional learning for all staff focused on excellence in practice, including: English as an Additional Language, Developing Maths Understandings P-6, reading growth, Mindfulness practices - Excelling in meeting targets from the 2020 School Improvement Review - Exceeding the requirements of Child Safety - Maintaining a positive school culture with a focus on learning and wellbeing - Developing a range of authentic student committees that focus on empowering students as decision-makers for: wellbeing, learning, safety and community issues - Teachers identifying opportunities in the curriculum to develop student agency and voice - Engaging and empowering all learners and their families with a focus on English as an Additional Language - To build effective and positive communication with all families in the school community experiences.
-Our school offers a wide depth and breadth of learning, wellbeing and life experiences so that all students thrive and grow throughout their time at Resurrection School and into the future.
+• Ensuring that student growth is at the forefront of all endeavours

+• Building teacher capacity in learning and teaching (focus on Numeracy content knowledge, planning and use of data) to ensure high teacher expectations across the school to foster a strong culture of success for every student

+• Active participation in learning about, and embedding, the Science of Reading and The Writing Revolution to improve reading and writing outcomes

+Use of data to personalise learning experiences

+• Professional learning for all staff focused on excellence in practice, including: Further developing Maths content knowledge P-6, reading and writing growth, use of data to inform teaching, Christian meditation practices

+- Excelling beyond targets from the 2020 School Improvement Review - Exceeding the requirements of Child Safety - Maintaining a positive school culture with a focus on learning and wellbeing - Developing a range of authentic student committees that focus on empowering students as decision-makers for: wellbeing, learning, safety and community issues

+- Engaging and empowering all learners and their families - To build effective and positive communication with all families in the school community

 It is a privilege to work with the students, staff and families of Resurrection School.
 The faith, learning and wellbeing of each and every student are our core purpose and focus.
-We are committed to ensuring that all students have opportunities for success throughout their school
+We are committed to ensuring that all students have opportunities for success throughout their school experiences.
+Our school offers a wide depth and breadth of learning, wellbeing and life experiences so that all students thrive and grow throughout their time at Resurrection School and into the future.